 2 Although

-require declarations can appear anywhere in a module,
+declarations can appear anywhere in a module,

 they normally appear at the beginning.
 The order can be significant;